-

 About us

-Pure Protein, L.L.C.
-(Pure Protein) is an HLA company that has developed comprehensive analytical capabilities in the field of human leukocyte antigen (HLA) immunology and an approach to produce soluble forms of the HLA molecule (sHLA).
-Pure Protein provides technology and expertise to advance novel therapies and diagnostic tools across a wide range of applications, covering areas of antibody mediated rejection in transplantation and peptide epitope based therapeutics in oncology, autoimmunity, and infectious diseases.
+HLA Protein Technologies Inc is an HLA company that has developed comprehensive analytical capabilities in the field of human leukocyte antigen (HLA) immunology and an approach to produce soluble forms of the HLA molecule (sHLA).
+HLA Protein Technologies Inc provides technology and expertise to advance novel therapies and diagnostic tools across a wide range of applications, covering areas of antibody mediated rejection in transplantation and peptide epitope based therapeutics in oncology, autoimmunity, and infectious diseases.